Tekmindlabs/LXP-16-02-25-campus/RBAC-Tasklist.md

 Write end-to-end tests for user workflows and permission enforcement.
 Test Cases:
 Create test cases for different role types, permission scopes, and inheritance scenarios.
-Aide
-The user has confirmed that the rbactasklist.md file has been created.
-I have completed the task of creating a rbactasklist.md file with detailed tasks based on the rbacdevplan.md file, with clear instructions, component reusability in mind, and Shadcn UI usage.
-I have created the rbactasklist.md file with detailed tasks based on the rbacdevplan.md file.
-Each task includes clear instructions, considerations for component reusability, and guidance on using Shadcn UI components.
-Running command: no command provided